Secondary metabolite: Fungal secondary metabolites

 Lovastatin was the first FDA approved secondary metabolite to lower cholesterol levels.
 Lovastatin occurs naturally in low concentrations in oyster mushrooms, red yeast rice, and Pu-erh.
 Lovastatin's mode of action is competitive inhibition of HMG-CoA reductase, and a rate-limiting enzyme responsible for converting HMG-CoA to mevalonate.

 Fungal secondary metabolites can also be dangerous to humans.
 Claviceps purpurea, a member of the ergot group of fungi typically growing on rye, results in death when ingested.
 The build-up of poisonous alkaloids found in C. purpurea lead to symptoms such as seizures and spasms, diarrhea, paresthesias, Itching, psychosis or gangrene.
 Currently, removal of ergot bodies requires putting the rye in brine solution with healthy grains sinking and infected floating.

 Bacterial secondary metabolites

 Bacterial production of secondary metabolites starts in the stationary phase as a consequence of lack of nutrients or in response to environmental stress.
 Secondary metabolite synthesis in bacteria is not essential for their growth, however, they allow them to better interact with their ecological niche.
 The main synthetic pathways of secondary metabolite production in bacteria are; b-lactam, oligosaccharide, shikimate, polyketide and non-ribosomal pathways.
 Many bacterial secondary metabolites are toxic to mammals.
 When secreted those poisonous compounds are known as exotoxins whereas those found in the prokaryotic cell wall are endotoxins.

-An example of a bacterial secondary metabolite with a positive and negative effect on humans is botulinum toxin synthesised by Clostridium botulinum.
-This exotoxin often builds up in incorrectly canned foods and when ingested blocks cholinergic neurotransmission leading to muscle paralysis or death.
-However, botulinum toxin also has multiple medical uses such as treatment of muscle spasticity, migraine and cosmetics use.

-Examples of other bacterial secondary metabolites are:
+Examples of bacterial secondary metabolites are: